PawDevUK/Portfolio-react/src/components/F-Projects/TicTacToe/readme.md

 It's SPA and contains at the moment three elements:

 Top element is a header with input for username which on submit changes to header with h1 username.\
-Value from header is also send on submit to backend and then to mongodb and sorted in CurrenUser collection.
+Value from header is also sent on submit to the backend and then to MongoDB and stored in the CurrentUser collection.\
+\

-Middle section is a board with two buttons in the top to choose figure "X" or "O".
-These button becoming disabled\
-after a game starts and stays disabled during a game.
-Also during a game buttons indicates players move.\
+Middle section is a board with two buttons at the top to choose figure "X" or "O".
+These buttons become disabled after a game starts and stay disabled during a game.
+During a game the buttons indicate the player's move.\
-Central section of a board is actual the game board and contains 9 button which are initially disabled but after choosing figure\
-they becoming responsive.
-Player by pressing single button choosing where to put his/her figure and wins if three figures are in row which triggers display of appropriate line to match win combination.
-At the moment functionality of winning lines is in the same file as main app but I will move it to separate component to make it ease to maintain.
+The central section of the board is the game board and contains 9 buttons which are initially disabled but become active after choosing a figure.
+A player chooses where to place their mark by pressing a single button; a win occurs when three marks are in a row, which triggers display of the appropriate winning line.
+At the moment, the winning-line logic is in the same file as the main app, but it will be moved to a separate component to improve maintainability.\
+\

-Bottom section contain list of players.
-It's material-ui and at the moment displays current user MongoDB collection.
+Bottom section contains the list of players.
+It's implemented with Material‑UI and currently displays the CurrentUser MongoDB collection.

 ### To Do